Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 Please find the complete Java Adapter source in the "AMFHelloWorld.java" source file of this project.

-## Deploy the Adapter ##
+## Install
+* Download and install Lightstreamer Server (The Lightstreamer Server comes with a free non-expiring demo license for 20 connected users).
+* Get `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-adapter-java/releases) and unzip it.
+* Copy the just unzipped `AMFHelloWorld` folder into the `adapters` folder of your Lightstreamer Server installation.
+* Download [BlazeDS](http://sourceforge.net/adobe/blazeds/wiki/Home/) binary distribution, extract `flex-messaging-common.jar` and `flex-messaging-core.jar` from it (the downloaded zip contains a .war file, open it with an archive manager and locate the needed libraries under `WEB-INF/lib/`) and copy them into the `AMFHelloWOrld/lib` folder.
+* Launch Lightstreamer Server.
+* Launch a client like the ["Hello World" Tutorial - Flex (AMF) Client](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex).

+## Build

+* First of all you'll need a browser, a Flash player, and a JDK: hopefully you already have those :).
+* You'll need <b>Lightstreamer Server (Presto or Vivace)</b> and <b>Lightstreamer Flex Client 2.0</b>.
+You can [download them from the Lightstreamer web site](http://www.lightstreamer.com/download.htm).
+* You'll have to compile a Flex application, so you'll need either the [Flex Builder](http://www.adobe.com/mena/products/flex/) or the [Flex SDK](http://opensource.adobe.com/wiki/display/flexsdk/Flex+SDK) (the example works with Flex 3 and Flex 4; use Flex 4 only if you're going to use it with the Flex Builder, otherwise you may have problems with the mxmlc.
+* The conversion from Java beans to an AMF-compatible byte array is performed by a couple of the [BlazeDS libraries](http://sourceforge.net/adobe/blazeds/wiki/Home/).
+Download BlazeDS (binary distribution) and extract `flex-messaging-common.jar` and `flex-messaging-core.jar` from it (the downloaded zip contains a .war file, open it with an archive manager and locate the needed libraries under "WEB-INF/lib/").
-Now just compile the .java file as you would compile any other java application.
-Remember to add to the classpath the "ls-adapter-interface.jar" file (from LS_HOME/DOCS-SDKs/sdk_adapter_java/lib), "flex-messaging-common.jar" and "flex-messaging-core.jar" (from BlazeDS).
-You will obtain three class files: AMFHelloWorld.class, AMFHelloWorld$HelloBean.class and AMFHelloWorld$GreetingsThread.class.
-Now create an "AMFHelloWorld" folder under "LS_HOME/adapters" and a "classes" folder inside it: put the .class files there.
+- Now just compile the .java file as you would compile any other java application.
+Remember to add to the classpath the `ls-adapter-interface.jar` file (from `LS_HOME/DOCS-SDKs/sdk_adapter_java/lib`), `flex-messaging-common.jar` and `flex-messaging-core.jar` (from BlazeDS).
+You will obtain three class files: `AMFHelloWorld.class`, `AMFHelloWorld$HelloBean.class` and `AMFHelloWorld$GreetingsThread.class`.
+Now create an `AMFHelloWorld` folder under `LS_HOME/adapters` and a `classes` folder inside it: put the .class files there.

-Finally, create an adapters.xml file under the LS_HOME/adapters/AMFHelloWorld folder:
+- Finally, create an adapters.xml file under the LS_HOME/adapters/AMFHelloWorld folder:
 ```xml
 <?xml version="1.0"?>